CodersSquad-Classes/trading-simulator-hongo/DOCS.md

 By providing real-time information on the supply and demand dynamics of a security, the CLOB can also help traders and investors make informed desicions about their trading strategies.

 The CLOB is a fundamental component of modern financial markets, providing a transparent and efficient platformfor the execution of trades.
 By understanding the working of the CLOB, and make more informed trading desicions.

+## Software Designed and Implementation

+I designed the software by parts, and designing the base of the code first then focusing on the actual functionality and visual design of it.
+I first started to implement the structures of the orders, then I overloaded some operators to get the priority queues working with the structures.

+After that I finally started to try to make out the display of the CLOB, at first I started testing with printing the first structure of orders, then all of them, I implemented a while function to print all of the queue (up to 20 rows).
+Then inside the while function I implemented an if statement to make sure the proper orders into the mathcing orders structure and vector.

+Finally I implemented the more visual elements, like using identation to make it seem like a table, implementing the different colors, aswell as making it auto update.

+### Code Functions and elements

+#### Color codes

+These are the colors I used for the different tables in the terminal:

+- Red
+- Green
+- Cyan
+- Magenta
+- Reset (Not a color but also defined here, it resets the color to the original)

+#### struct buy_order

+This is the structure used for all buy orders, these are the elements used in said structure:

+- Bid:
+    - An integer to store the price willing to pay for.
+- Size:
+    - An integer to store how many shares there are in the order.
+- Time:
+    - A "time_t" variable that will be used to store the time the order was placed.
+- bool operator<(const buy_order& other) const:
+    - Overloads the "<" operator to make sure the priority queues work with the structure.
+- bool operator==(const buy_order& other) const:
+    - Overloads the "==" to make sure the future function "remove" works well for future implementations.

+#### struct sell_order

+This is the structure used for all sell orders, these are the elements used in said structure:

+- Ask:
+    - An integer to store the price willing to get paid for.
+- Size:
+    - An integer to store how many shares there are in the order.
+- Time:
+    - A "time_t" variable that will be used to store the time the order was placed.
+- bool operator<(const buy_order& other) const:
+    - Overloads the "<" operator to make sure the priority queues work with the structure.
+- bool operator==(const buy_order& other) const:
+    - Overloads the "==" to make sure the future function "remove" works well for future implementations.

+#### struct match